browserengineering/book/book/chrome.md

 Exercises
 =========

+*Backspace*: Add support for the backspace key when typing in the address bar.
+Honestly, do this exercise just for your sanity.

 *Middle-click*: Add support for middle-clicking on a link (`Button-2`) to open it in a new tab.
 You might need a mouse to test this easily.

-*Backspace*: Add support for the backspace key when typing in the address bar.

-*Forward*: Add a forward button, which should "undo" the back button.
+*Forward*: Add a forward button, which should undo the back button.
 If the most recent navigation action wasn't a back button, the forward button shouldn't do anything.
 Draw it in gray in that case, so the user isn't stuck wondering why it doesn't work.
+Also draw the back button in gray if there's nowhere to go back to.

 *Fragments*: URLs can contain a *fragment*, which comes at the end of a URL and is separated from the path by a hash sign `#`.
 When the